iverjaycel/project_openai_codigo/README.md

 #Openai_codigo

-Openai Codigo is an AI used to help students and developers QDD "Question Driven Development"
+Openai Codigo is an AI used to help students and developers in QDD "Question Driven Development"

 Question-driven development is a technique I use to manage context-switching and getting "unstuck" in software development tasks.